 Pitbulls are a family of breeds made by crossing Old English Bulldogs with Terriers.
-They were originally bred for bull and bear-baiting, ratting, and dogfighting.

 Aside from the American Bulldog, English Bulldog Pitbull Mix also exists.
 That mix is smaller and more docile than the American Pit Bulldog.
 But if you are looking for a powerful, athletic, and vigilant guard dog, an American Bulldog Pitbull Mix might be the pet for you.